International Civil Liberties Alliance

-The International Civil Liberties Alliance (ICLA) is an international counter-jihad organization that was originally founded in 2006, and which has spanned over twenty countries.
-Central to the organization has been Edward S. May of the Gates of Vienna blog, Christine Brim and Alain Wagner.
+The International Civil Liberties Alliance (ICLA) is an international counter-jihad organization that was originally founded as the 910 Group in 2006, and which has spanned over twenty countries.
+Central to the organization has been Edward S. May of the Gates of Vienna blog, Alain Wagner and Christine Brim.

 The ICLA has been described as a "well-funded US group" that was based in Fairfax, Virginia, and which operated the Counter-Jihad Europa website which "acts as a clearing house for national initiatives to oppose the Islamisation of Europe".
-It was re-launched in 2012 as a Swiss NGO based in Basel.
-The organization has become increasingly inactive since 2014.
+It notably organized the official international counter-jihad conferences held annually from 2007 to 2013.
+The organization was re-launched in 2012 as a Swiss NGO based in Basel, but has become increasingly inactive since 2014.